-MSArch Curriculum UIC School of Architecture

 A rendering from Thomas Kelley's technology elective The Blue Guitar, Spring 2019.

+MSArch Curriculum

+45

 Recent MSArch Topic and Research Studios

 Topic Studios

 A Mixed Bag of Activities and Experiments

 Paul Andersen and Sam Jacob, Fall 2020

 Social distancing, working from home, and the other measures we are taking right now have altered traditional relationships.
 This studio explored that potential.
-We wanted to know what it means for architecture when the studio is also your bedroom, and when high theory sits side by side with your knitting or your Playstation.
+We wanted to know what it means for architecture when the studio is also your bedroom and when high theory sits side by side with your knitting or your PlayStation.
 Could our enforced circumstances help us to see the architectural qualities of the everyday world around us?
 Or can we transform the everyday into a disciplinary pursuit?

 The Federal Center

 Paul Andersen and Sam Jacob, Fall 2019

 Chicago's Federal Center is one of Mies van der Rohe's least acclaimed buildings.
 He had little input into the design; two of its buildings were built five years after he died.
 But it has some qualities that stand out.
 This studio used new sources and combinations of grids, landscapes, and frames to propose alternative designs for the Federal Center.

-Research Seminars and Studios
+Research Seminars and Studios Last Buildings

+John and Julia McMorrough, 2021-22

+This seminar and studio examine the means and methodology of world-building, specifically in the overlap of the heuristic capacity of "possible worlds" and the serialized logic of television.

 How Emails Grow Tomatoes: Architecture, Data, and Agriculture Clare Lyster, 2020-21

-Hot Farms is a year-long research seminar and design studio that explored the spatial potential of symbiotic systems.
-Specifically, it applied scientific and geospatial research of data infrastructure and agriculture toward the design of new spatial scenarios that combine food production with data storage.
+Hot Farms explored the spatial potential of symbiotic systems, applying scientific and geospatial research of data infrastructure and agriculture toward the design of new spatial scenarios that combine food production with data storage.

 The Orthogonal and Not: Studies in Eccentric Geometries, Tectonic Improbability, and Politics

 Andrew Zago, 2020-21

 This seminar and subsequent studio looked at a series of geometric eccentricities that arose in the late twentieth century.

-These were contrasted against normative geometric and tectonic conditions that dominated architecture for centuries, including during modernism, in order to trace a tendency that sought to systematically dismantle architecture's propensity for order, control, and probity.
+These were contrasted against normative geometric and tectonic conditions that had long dominated architecture, including during modernism, in order to trace a tendency that sought to systematically dismantle architecture's propensity for order, control, and probity.

 Joint Degrees

 Joint MArch/MAD-Crit Four-year program 128 credits

 Joint MSArch/MAD-Crit Two-year program 72 credits

-The school offers two options for students who want to combine either the MArch or the MSArch with the MAD-Crit degree.
+The school offers two options for students who want to combine either the MArch or the MSArch degree with the MAD-Crit.
 These joint programs bring together advanced design and technology with a specialization in writing and criticism to provide graduates with the ability to advance their ideas graphically and textually to a wide audience.

-The joint degrees take advantage of overlaps in curricula and provide graduates with expertise and background that enable them to pursue positions and projects as critics, journalists, or curators in addition to as designers.
+Each joint degrees takes advantage of overlaps in curricula and provides graduates with expertise and background that enable them to pursue positions and projects as critics, journalists, or curators in addition to as designers.

 A topic studio final review, Fall 2019.

-UIC School of Architecture

-Faculty

-The school derives much of its energy and unique perspective from its award-winning faculty, 40 percent of whom were born or educated abroad.
-For more information on faculty work and research interests, visit our website: arch.uic.edu/people.
+Faculty The school derives much of its energy and unique perspective from its award-winning faculty, 40 percent of whom were born or educated abroad.
+For more information on faculty work and research interests, visit arch.uic.edu/people.

-Faculty currently teaching in the graduate program include:

-Paul Andersen Kellv Bair David Brown Penelope Dean Sarah Dunn Alexander Eisenschmidt Grant Gibson Stewart Hicks Sam Jacob Thomas Kelley Sean Lally Clare Lyster Francesco Marullo Paul Preissner Robert Somol Andrew Zago

-Clinical Professor Sam Jacob in conversation at his topic studio final review, Fall 2019.
+Faculty currently teaching in the graduate program include: Zehra Ahmed Paul Andersen Kelly Bair Sarah Blankenbaker David Brown Penelope Dean Sarah Dunn Alexander Eisenschmidt Grant Gibson Stewart Hicks Sam Jacob Ania Jaworska Thomas Kelley Sean Lally Clare Lyster Francesco Marullo Barbara Materia Paul Preissner Robert Somol Andrew Zago Sam Jacob at a topic studio final review, Fall 2019.